-[†] W.E.
+† W.E.
 Sampson and C.A.
 Sampson are brothers, and R.D.
 Sampson is the son of C.A.
 Sampson.

-- (2) Includes 22,000 shares that may be purchased pursuant to currently exercisable stock options. - (3) Includes 37,524 shares owned by Mr. Sampson directly, 28,300 shares owned by his spouse and children, and 15,000 shares that may be purchased pursuant to currently exercisable stock options. - (4) Includes 124,309 shares owned by Mr. Anderson directly, 29,809 shares owned by his spouse and 26,000 shares that may be purchased pursuant to currently exercisable stock options. - (5) Reflects shares that may be purchased pursuant to currently exercisable stock options. - (6) Includes 14,150 shares owned by Mr. Sampson directly, 300 shares owned by his spouse, as to which beneficial ownership is disclaimed, 332,564 shares owned by the CSI ESOP, of which Mr. Sampson is a Trustee, and 26,000 shares which may be purchased pursuant to currently exercisable stock options.
-Mr. Sampson disclaims any beneficial ownership of the shares owned by the CSI ESOP. - (8) Includes 1,071,717 shares owned by Mr. Sampson directly, 16,323 shares owned by his spouse, as to which beneficial ownership is disclaimed, 75,500 shares which may be purchased within 60 days from the date hereof pursuant to outstanding stock options, and 332,564 shares owned by the Communications Systems, Inc. Employee Stock Ownership Plan ("CSI ESOP") of which Mr. Sampson is a Trustee, and 15,806 shares of Company common stock owned by the Hector Communications Corporation Employee Stock Ownership Plan ("Hector ESOP") of which Mr. Sampson is also a Trustee.
-Mr. Sampson disclaims any beneficial ownership of shares owned by the CSI ESOP and the Hector ESOP in excess of the 25,776 shares allocated to his CSI ESOP account as of December 31, 2004.
+(1) Includes 104,309 shares owned by Mr. Anderson directly, 29,809 shares owned by his spouse and 27,000 shares that may be purchased pursuant to currently exercisable stock options

+- (2) Includes 14,150 shares owned by Mr. Wayne Sampson directly, 300 shares owned by his spouse, as to which beneficial ownership is disclaimed, 379,421 shares owned by the CSI ESOP, of which Mr. Sampson is a Trustee, and 27,000 shares which may be purchased pursuant to currently exercisable stock options.
+Mr. Sampson disclaims any beneficial ownership of the shares owned by the CSI ESOP. - (3) Includes 25,000 shares that may be purchased pursuant to currently exercisable stock options. - (4) Includes 1,077,209 shares owned by Mr. Curtis A. Sampson directly, 16,323 shares owned by his spouse, as to which beneficial ownership is disclaimed, 64,500 shares which may be purchased within 60 days from the date hereof pursuant to outstanding stock options, and 379,421 shares owned by the Communications Systems, Inc. Employee Stock Ownership Plan ("CSI ESOP") of which Mr. Sampson is a Trustee, and 15,429 shares of Company common stock owned by the Hector Communications Corporation Employee Stock Ownership Plan ("Hector ESOP") of which Mr. Sampson disclaims any beneficial ownership of shares owned by the CSI ESOP and the Hector ESOP in excess of the 25,801 shares allocated to his CSI ESOP account as of December 31, 2005. - (5) Includes 9,267 shares owned by Mr. Freeman directly, 2,100 shares owned by his spouse, as to which beneficial ownership is disclaimed, and 27,000 shares that may be purchased pursuant to currently exercisable stock options.